leuchine/leuchine.github.io/content/post/recruitment/index.md

 #### Documents

-To get to know applicants better, please send the following documents to me.
+Please send the following documents to me.
 I will read every application carefully.
-Due to the volume of emails received, I am sorry that only shortlisted applicants will be contacted.
+I am sorry that only shortlisted applicants will be contacted due to the volume of emails received.

 1. CV.
 2. Transcripts.